 Tiffany Yang (Left) and Aneta Strumilowska (Right) in Professor Brinsmade's Microbiology class (Biol-364) found purple, non-sulfur photosynthetic bacteria during an enrichment experiment.
 These bacteria can be used as model systems to understand more fully the biology underpinning photosynthesis and how to improve harvesting renewable energy from the sun.

 The Major in Biology is designed to educate students in both the breadth of subject matter encompassed by the biological sciences and the rapidly advancing knowledge at the forefront of this discipline.
-The Biology Major provides a comprehensive perspective on all aspects of our biological world, including ecology, evolutionary systems, genetics, molecular and cellular biology, immunology, developmental biology and neurobiology.
+The Biology Major provides a comprehensive perspective on all aspects of our biological world, including ecology, evolutionary systems, behavioral Biology, genetics, microbiology, molecular and cellular biology, immunology, developmental biology and neurobiology.